 - Submit the IACAC Transfer Scholarship Application

 - Complete the IACAC Transfer Scholarship Application, including essay

 - Submit unofficial transcripts from all institutions attended

 - Recipient will be required to submit official transcripts

-- Recipient must enroll at an IACAC member post-secondary institution as a new student for spring 2019
+- Recipient must enroll at an IACAC member postsecondary institution as a new student for the following spring or fall per the selected application

 - Submit application and transcripts online